gscacco/automa/README.md

         }
     });

-The last step will simply connect your event source to `player` to send it the events to handle:
+The last step is to connect your event source to `player` to send it the events to handle:

     if (userPressedPlay())       player.signalEvent(PlayerEvent.PLAY);
     else if (userPressedStop())  player.signalEvent(PlayerEvent.STOP);